David and Nicola Finch

 About us, our lives and our work

 Nicola has a background in theatre as a visual & performing artist.
 She has worked in health care and non-profit management.
 As a freelance website designer she's worked with elementary schools, small businesses and artisans.
 An avid genealogist, Nicola's ongoing labour of love is researching and writing the story of her Great Uncle Charley Bailey from his WW1 letters and diaries.
-Her newest love affair is with the mandolin.
-Nicola manages our online gallery, storefront and email communications for Touch Wood Rings & Meadowranch.
+Nicola manages our online gallery, social media and email communications for Touch Wood Rings & Meadowranch.
 She is who you will talk with when you write to us.

 This website and our lives are powered by the sun!
 We live and work 'way out in the middle of nowhere'.
 Our 50 acres overlooks an historic hay meadow on a high plateau in the Cariboo Chilcotin.
 Any power we use is generated by our solar panels and a bank of storage batteries.
 We also have a back up generator.
 Our hot water comes from the water tank tucked in next to the wood furnace.
 To heat our home and our shop we rely solely on wood from blow down & bug killed trees from our own property.
 We use our wood cook stove right through the year.
 Food never tasted so good.
 It's a good life.
 Over the years we've shared our lives with a flock of sheep, a couple of delightful dogs, lots of happy egg producing hens, the requisite roosters and always, through every season, an amazing range of wild critters who have called this place home forever!